johnnyvalles/web-dev-examples/README.md

-# WebDev
-A collection of web development examples and projects using HTML, CSS and JS.
+# Web Development using HTML, CSS, and JavaScript